ikonoshirt/pbkdf2/README.md

 Thanks to Anthony Ferrara who built PHP-CryptLib and provides test vectors for pbkdf2 and sha512 (https://github.com/ircmaxell/PHP-CryptLib)

 ##Attention!
-Don't use it in production before testing!
-We can't accept any responsability for this code at the moment.

 This Module changes the password creation and validation of magento.

 ## Parameter and Defaults